ReadyMouse/BananaBetting/DEMO.md

 ![Screenshot of the post-submission validation page](screenshots/event_closed.png)
 ![screenshots of the post-submission validation page 2](screenshots/event_validation_results.png)

-## [Admin] Settling the Bets + Preview of Payouts

-![Screenshot of the payouts page with events ready to settle]

-![Screenshot of the payputs page with the preview for review]

 ## [Admin] Payouts

 Now that the event is settled, and the consensus reached it's time to payout the winners.
 In a real system, this would be automated.
 In this hackathon system, I have to push the buttons.
 The event is processed in a single, z_sendmany transcation.